 At Krouzian-Zekarian-Vasbouragan Armenian School, the Armenian Studies program is designed to teach, promote, and perpetuate the wealth of the Armenian language and culture.
 The Armenian Language Arts and Armenian History curriculum are developed by the Prelacy Board of Regents.

 Students have the opportunity and privilege to read classical Armenian literature from western and eastern poets and authors.
 Through these works, they analyze different themes and current events.
 Vocabulary is taken from the passages read.
 Students learn about different genres of literature and are introduced to the biography of the authors in the context of the lesson.

 Grammar is taught and revised through various styles of writing.
-Students write about different topics and their writing is published in the Bugle.
+Students write about different topics.
 Students use technology for their research projects and presentations.
 They read newspaper articles from various Armenian sources, such as Asbarez, and comment about the articles they have read.

 Students attend and participate in various lectures organized by the Armenian department.
 They also take part in workshops given by visiting guests.

 The Armenian history is focused mainly on the Cilician kingdom.
 Besides the history book provided by the Prelacy Board of Regents, students learn about Armenian holidays, current events, and special traditions.
 Students participate in Armenian assemblies and have the responsibility of emceeing and addressing the Hanteses and Armenian assemblies.